sateeshperi/nextflow_varcal/nextflow/nextflow_sub_workflows.md

 <br>

-## Sub-workflows
+## Sub-workflows in Nextflow

-> A chain of multiple modules that offer a higher-level of functionality within the context of a pipeline.
-For example, a sub-workflow to run multiple QC tools with FastQ files as input.
-Sub-workflows should be shipped with the pipeline implementation and if required they should be shared amongst different pipelines directly from there.
-As it stands, this repository will not host sub-workflows although this may change in the future since well-written sub-workflows will be the most powerful aspect of DSL2.
+Sub-workflows are a chain of multiple modules providing a higher-level of functionality within a pipeline context.
+For instance, you could have a sub-workflow running multiple QC tools with FastQ files as input.
+These sub-workflows should ideally be bundled with the pipeline implementation and shared among different pipelines as needed.

-* We have seen previously the Nextflow DSL2 syntax allows for the definition of reusable processes (modules).

-* Nextflow DSL2 also allow the definition reusable sub-workflow libraries.
+Nextflow DSL2 not only allows for the definition of reusable processes (modules), but also enables the creation of reusable sub-workflow libraries.

-### Workflow definition
+### Workflow Definition

-*   The `workflow` keyword allows the definition of workflow components that enclose the invocation of one or more processes and operators.
+The `workflow` keyword enables the definition of workflow components that enclose one or more processes and operators.

-> **Implicit workflow** : A workflow definition which does not declare any name is assumed to be the main workflow, and it is implicitly executed.
-Therefore it’s the entry point of the workflow application.
+An **Implicit workflow** is a workflow definition that does not declare any name and is assumed to be the main workflow.
+It is implicitly executed, serving as the entry point of the workflow application.

-* A workflow component can access any variable and parameter defined in the outer scope.

-* A workflow component can declare one or more input channels using the `take` keyword.
+A workflow component can access any variable and parameter defined in the outer scope.
+It can also declare one or more input channels using the `take` keyword.

-> Warning: When the `take` keyword is used, the beginning of the workflow body needs to be identified with the `main` keyword.
-Then, the input can be specified as an argument in the workflow invocation statement:
+> **Warning**: When using the `take` keyword, the beginning of the workflow body needs to be identified with the `main` keyword.
+Then, the input can be specified as an argument in the workflow invocation statement.

-*   These input channels can then be passed to the workflow as parameters inside the `()`.
-Multiple parameters are separated by a comma `,` and must be specified in the order they appear under `take:`
+These input channels can be passed to the workflow as parameters inside the parentheses `()`.
+Multiple parameters are separated by a comma `,` and must be specified in the order they appear under `take:`.

-> Note: Workflow inputs are by definition channel data structures.
-If a basic data type is provided instead, ie. number, string, list, etc. it’s implicitly converted to a channel value (ie. non-consumable).
+> **Note**: Workflow inputs are by definition channel data structures.
+If a basic data type is provided instead (i.e., number, string, list, etc.), it's implicitly converted to a channel value (i.e., non-consumable).

-*   A workflow component can declare one or more output channels using the `emit` keyword.
+A workflow component can declare one or more output channels using the `emit` keyword.

-> Note: Implicit workflow definition is ignored when a script is included as module.
-This allows the writing a workflow script that can be used either as a library module and as application script.
+> **Note**: Implicit workflow definition is ignored when a script is included as a module.
+This allows the writing of a workflow script that can be used either as a library module or as an application script.

-*   As with modules workflows components can be defined within your script or imported by a `include` statment.
-After which thet can then be invoked and composed as any other workflow component or process in your script.
+Like modules, workflow components can be defined within your script or imported by an `include` statement.
+After which, they can then be invoked and composed as any other workflow component or process in your script.

 Let's create a sub-workflow for read qc using `fastqc` and `multiqc` modules.

-*    First, we need to create a new file `multiqc.nf` in the `/workspace/nextflow_tutorial/modules/` directory; paste the following and save.
+- First, we need to create a new file `multiqc.nf` in the `/workspace/nextflow_tutorial/modules/` directory; paste the following and save.

 ```groovy
 /*